 Cost cap exemption

-• Showing you have spent up to the cap (or would need to).
+- Showing you have spent up to the £10,000 cap (or that the remaining measures would exceed it).

-• Demonstrating that even with those measures, the property would not reach the target band.
+- Demonstrating that even with those measures, the property would not reach band C.

 Available where required third-party consent is refused, for example: